Self-consistent treatment of thermal effects in neutron-star post-mergers: observational implications for third-generation gravitational-wave detectors: Numerical Setup

 \section{Numerical Setup}

-Our study is based on the recent numerical-relativity simulations performed by~\cite{Guerra:2023}.
-We briefly describe them here, addressing interested readers to~\cite{Guerra:2023} for full details.
+Our study is based on the recent numerical-relativity simulations performed by~\cite{Guerra:2025}.
+We briefly describe them here, addressing interested readers to~\cite{Guerra:2025} for full details.
 The binaries consist of two equal-mass, irrotational NSs modeled by finite-temperature, microphysical EoSs (see Table~\ref{tab:initial_parameters}).
 The initial temperature is fixed to $T = 0.01\,\rm MeV$.
-We use the tables by~\cite{Schneider:2017tfi}, freely available at~\texttt{stellarcollapse.org}.
+We use the tables by~\cite{Schneider:2017tfi}, freely available at~\cite{stellarcollapse}.
 We choose four different EoS that span a suitable range of NS central densities, radii and maximum gravitational masses for irrotational NSs.
-We also consider a piecewise-polytropic representation of the cold part of these EoSs using a piecewise regression as in~\cite{2021JOSS....6.3859P} with seven polytropic pieces~\citep{Read:2008iy}.
+We also consider a piecewise-polytropic representation of the cold part of these EoSs using a piecewise regression as in~\cite{2021JOSS....6.3859P} with seven (and ten; see Appendix~\ref{Appendix}) polytropic pieces~\citep{Read:2008iy}.
 To this cold part we add an ideal-gas part with a constant adiabatic index $\Gamma_{\rm th} = 1.8$ to account for thermal effects.
 Initial data are obtained using {\tt LORENE}~\citep{Gourgoulhon:2000nn,tg02}.

 Evolutions were performed using the publicly available {\tt IllinoisGRMHD} code~\citep{Werneck:2022exo,Etienne:2015cea} embedded on the {\tt Einstein Toolkit} infrastructure~\citep{Loffler:2011ay}.
 The code evolves the Baumgarte–Shapiro–Shibata–Nakamura equations for the spacetime fields~\citep{Baumgarte:1998,Shibata:1995} coupled to the puncture gauge conditions setting the damping coefficient appearing in the shift condition to $1/M_{\rm ADM}$.
 The {\tt illinoisGRMHD} code adopts the Valencia formalism for the general relativistic hydrodynamics equations~\citep{Valencia} which are integrated numerically with a state-of-the-art finite-volume algorithm.
-The simulations used fourth-order spatial stencils and a fourth-order Runge-Kutta scheme for time integration with a Courant-Friedrichs-Lewy factor of 0.5.
+The simulations used fourth-order spatial stencils and a fourth-order Runge-Kutta scheme for time integration with a Courant-Friedrichs-Lewy factor of 0.5. {Finally, the numerical grid hierarchy consists of three sets of nested refinement boxes, one centered at the ``center of mass" of the binary, and the others two centered on each star.
+Each of them contains five boxes that differ in size and in resolution by factors of two.
+The finest box around the NS has a side half-length of $\sim 1.2\,R_{\rm NS}$, where $R_{\rm NS}$ is the initial NS equatorial radius.
+This choice allows us to initially resolve the equatorial NS radius by $45$ grid points, what corresponds to a resolution of $\Delta x\sim 244\,\rm m$.
+For the SLy4 EoS, we also employed a higher resolution resolving the equatorial NS radius by $67$ grid points, with a $\Delta x\sim 167\,\rm m$~\cite{Guerra:2025}.}